UNIT-Electronics/Uelectronics-ESP32-Arduino-Package/README.md

    ```

 2. **Prepare Your Environment**
-   - Download and install the latest version of the Arduino IDE (v1.8 or later) from the [official Arduino website](http://www.arduino.cc/en/main/software).
+   - Download and install the latest version of the Arduino IDE (we recommend using version 2.0 or later) from the [official Arduino website](http://www.arduino.cc/en/main/software).

 3. **Configure Preferences**
    - Open the Arduino IDE and navigate to the **Preferences** window.